ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 ### Raw data upload (fastq)

-In the same email as the first spreadsheet that is sent, it is a good idea to create an upload are and provide the credentials and instructions for [how to upload their raw data (fastq)](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util) so they can start the process while we validate and review their metadata.

-Follow the instructions on [how to create an upload area for the contributors using the hca-util tool]( https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-and-transfer-data-using-hca-util)

-You will then need to provide the contributors with the upload area UUID as well as a set of AWS access keys, which only administrators (wranglers & ingest-devs) have access to.
+In order for a contributor to upload their data, you will need to provide them with a data upload area UUID as well as a set of AWS access keys, which only administrators (wranglers & ingest-devs) have access to.
 When sending these to the contributor, please be cautious that you state the UUID and keys must not be shared outside of the person who performs the data upload.

+It is a good idea to create a data upload area and provide the credentials and instructions to the contributor in the same email as the first spreadsheet that is sent.
+Here are the instructions to send the contributor: [how to upload their raw data (fastq)](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util) so they can start the process while we validate and review their metadata.

+In order to create the upload area, follow the instructions on [how to create an upload area for the contributors using the hca-util tool]( https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-and-transfer-data-using-hca-util).
+These instructions will guide you to create an upload area for a contributor to upload their data, but also how to then transfer that data once uploaded to the ingest production s3 bucket using the same tool.

 To see a full set of example emails sent between a contributor and an HCA wrangler from start to completion, please go to the following link: [https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#](https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#).